Federated States of Micronesia: Early settlement and Nan Madol

+European contact and colonial rule

 European explorers—first the Portuguese in search of the Spice Islands (Indonesia) and then the Spanish—reached the Carolines in the sixteenth century.
-The Treaty of Tordesillas gave these lands to Spain and the Spanish incorporated the archipelago to the Spanish East Indies through the capital, Manila, and in the 19th century established a number of outposts and missions.
+The Treaty of Tordesillas gave these lands to Spain and the Spanish incorporated the archipelago to the Spanish East Indies through the capital, Manila, and in the 19th century established several outposts and missions.
 In 1887, they founded the town of Santiago de la Ascensión in what today is Kolonia on the island of Pohnpei.

 In the 1870s, Germany began extending its sphere of influence in the Caroline Islands, leading to the Carolines Question of 1885 in which Pope Leo XIII was asked to determine if Germany or Spain had authority over the islands.
 The result was a confirmation of Spanish authority over the islands, but Germany would have free access to the islands.

 Following defeat in the Spanish–American War, the Spanish sold the archipelago to Germany in 1899 under the German–Spanish Treaty of 1899.
 Germany incorporated it into German New Guinea.
 (A few remote islands, notably Kapingamarangi, were not specifically named in the treaty, but this remained unnoticed until the late 1940s and, while acknowledging the historical curiosity in 1949, Spain has made no modern claims to the islands.)

 During World War I, it was captured by Japan.
 Following the war, the League of Nations awarded a mandate for Japan to administer the islands as part of the South Seas Mandate.

-During World War II, a significant portion of the Japanese fleet was based in Truk Lagoon.
-In February 1944, Operation Hailstone, one of the most important naval battles of the war, took place at Truk, in which many Japanese support vessels and aircraft were destroyed.
+World War II and the aftermath

+Operation Hailstone

+Truk Lagoon served as a significant base for the Imperial Japanese Navy during World War II.
+In February 1944, the U.S. Navy launched Operation Hailstone, a massive air and surface attack on Truk Lagoon.
+Over two days, U.S. carrier aircraft and surface vessels targeted Japanese warships, merchant vessels, and shore installations, resulting in the sinking of numerous ships and the destruction of hundreds of aircraft.
+This operation severely diminished Japan's naval capabilities in the Pacific.

+U.S. administration under the United Nations

-Following World War II, it was administered by the United States under United Nations auspices in 1947 as part of the Trust Territory of the Pacific Islands pursuant to Security Council Resolution 21.
+Following World War II, the islands of Micronesia were placed under the administration of the United States as part of the Trust Territory of the Pacific Islands.
+This arrangement was formalized on 2 April 1947, with the adoption of United Nations Security Council Resolution 21, which approved the terms of trusteeship for the Pacific Islands formerly under Japanese mandate.